-Embed slow pedagogy in everyday practice:
+Embed slow pedagogy

 • see each child as a capable and active learner